Spicy Black Bean Soup

 - To Serve: avocado, cilantro, green onion, corn chips

-- Add in garlic, cumin, chili powder and crushed chillies, and cook for about 30 seconds until fragrant.
-Season with salt and pepper.
+- Add garlic, cumin, chilli powder, oregano and crushed chillies, and cook for about 30 seconds until fragrant.

 - Add in the strained black beans, stir quickly to coat with spice mixture and cover with broth.